 Here's a 10 minute TED talk that sum's up my research career.

-As the Director of Research and Innovation at Brown University’s Mindfulness Center and Associate Professor of Psychiatry at the Medical School, I am interested in habit formation and behavior change science.
+As the Director of Research and Innovation at Brown University’s Mindfulness Center and Associate Professor of Behavoral and Social Sciences in the School of Public Health and Psychiatry at the Medical School, I am interested in habit formation and behavior change science.
 I bring together theory, basic and translational neuroscience with the development of consumer and clinical training tools to improve health.

 I received by BA in chemistry from Princeton University and my MD/PhD from Washington University in St. Louis, where my thesis work focused on molecular mechanisms of stress hormone regulation of the immune system using conditional knockout mouse models.
 After training in mindfulness meditation during medical and graduate school, I completed residency training in Psychiatry at Yale.
 I then joined the faculty at Yale, where I received training in clinical trials and neuroimaging, and shifted my focus from animal models of stress to the elucidation of neurobiological mechanisms underlying the interface between stress, mindfulness and habit formation as part of the addictive process.
 My aim is focused on translating these findings into the development of effective behavior change therapeutics.